hjkgrp/starter-hugo-research-group/content/tutorials/2024-04-03-predicting-transition-forces-using-tmba/index.md

 * xyzfile 0 3 cis-acyl-neo.xyz
 ```

-Finally, we carry out a single-point calculation using a higher level of theory.
+Finally, we carry out a single-point calculation using a larger basis set.
 The job inputs for single-point calculation for ground state and diradical intermediates are provided below:

 ### Ground state:
 ```